-In other words, one manufacturers fitting can be replaced with the same NPT size fitting of another manufacturer, and both - assuming they are the same size - will fit the same threaded hole in your air cylinder, actuator, air tool handle, valve...or whatever the application is.
+One manufacturers fitting can be replaced with the same NPT size fitting of another manufacturer, and both - assuming they are the same size - will fit the same threaded hole in your air cylinder, actuator, air tool handle, valve...or whatever the application is.

 On this chart I have listed the NPT thread size first, and then what that thread size is in actual (decimal) inches, and then the closest common size fraction to that NPT size.

-NPT, as an acronym for National Pipe Taper, is an industry dimensional standard.
+NPT, as an acronym for National Pipe Taper, and is an industry dimensional standard.
 The threads of different fittings with the same NPT size will connect, but that does not mean that all of the fittings will necessarily look the same.

 You need to identify the...

-Or, as compressed air flows very rapidly, sometimes pieces of the Teflon tape can break off in the air turbulence inside the fitting and create problems downstream by lodging in other air components.
+Since compressed air flows very rapidly, sometimes pieces of the Teflon tape can break off in the air turbulence inside the fitting and create problems downstream by lodging in other air components.
 For example, pieces of tape can lodge in smaller air orifices and block them, or prevent another sealing surface from closing properly, actually generating a leak.

 Yet Teflon tape is convenient, inexpensive and relatively easy to use.
-If you do use it, be careful to keep the tape wound well back from the end of the fitting thread, and do not let the Teflon tape overlap air passages when the fitting is threaded into the hole.
+If you do use it, just be careful to keep the tape wound well back from the end of the fitting thread, and do not let the Teflon tape overlap air passages when the fitting is threaded into the hole.

 Wind the Teflon tape onto the male threads against the thread, so when the fitting is threaded into the port, the Teflon tape would tend to tighten on the threads rather than loosen.